marmelab/react-admin/Form.md

 );
 ```

-**Warning**: This feature only works if you have a dependency on react-router 6.3.0 **at most**.
-The react-router team disabled this possibility in react-router 6.4, so `warnWhenUnsavedChanges` will silently fail with react-router 6.4 or later.
+**Note**: Due to limitations in react-router, this feature only works if you use the default router provided by react-admin, or if you use a [Data Router](https://reactrouter.com/en/6.22.3/routers/picking-a-router).

 ## Subscribing To Form Changes